PohlDaniel/SINEAR/README.md

  After login press crtl + q to manually activate the loading spinner (I add this, to show how Hot-Keys work with angular).

  I used some HTML and CSS from external soruces for this project.
-Thx to this guys.
-I hope there is no copyright on it.
+Thx to this guys, I hope there is no copyright on it.

  https://codepen.io/Wujek_Greg/pen/GOpZbW

  https://designmodo.com/css3-accordion-menu/

  https://codepen.io/martinvd/pen/xbQJom